About this site

 I enjoyed my time with a Fossil-based site.
 Being able to edit the wiki in the browser removed friction compared to a static site generator.
 However, I kept feeling Fossil’s limitations as a wiki engine.
 Beyond built-in categories and TOCs, I wanted the ability to version pages together.
 It’s easier to understand your site’s edit history when related changes to multiple pages are grouped together.
 Using the /doc/ page feature was an option but would have negated Fossil’s advantage of live wiki editing.
 I wrote fossil-wiki-export to have a migration path off Fossil and eventually used it.

-I initially (2022) wrote the third major version of the static site generator in Clojure.
-It was still a wiki, only static.
-The code ran in Babashka and rendered a page template using Django templates-inspired Selmer.
+I initially2022 wrote the third major version of the static site generator in Clojure.
+The site was still a wiki, only static.
+The code ran in Babashka and rendered a page template with Django-inspired Selmer.

-I was quite happy with the Clojure-Python port.
+I was quite happy with the Clojure-to-Python port.
 By using ThreadPoolExecutor in Python and leaning on Pandoc Lua filters, I reduced the build time of the site to single-digit seconds.
 (I also wrote an experimental async/await version.
-I discarded it when it proved slower than a thread pool.)
+I discarded it after establishing it was slower than a thread pool.)

 I consider shortcodes or macros essential for managing complex pages.
 They make a page easier to create and especially to maintain over time compared to raw HTML markup.